-

 Lenders may also sue borrowers for other breaches of the loan agreement, such as failing to maintain insurance on a mortgaged property or transferring ownership of collateral without the lender’s consent.

-If you’re dealing with a lender liability dispute in Solon or anywhere in Ohio, the team at Cavell Law is here to help.
+If you’re dealing with a lender liability dispute in Cleveland or anywhere in Ohio, the team at Cavell Law is here to help.
 We offer confidential consultations to discuss your case and explore how we can assist you in protecting your rights and interests.

 To schedule a meeting with our lender liability attorney, please call our office or schedule a consultation online.
 We look forward to learning more about your situation and discussing how we can help you move forward.